-The BA and MA programs "Media and Communication" are both highly research and practice oriented.
+The BA and MA programs "Media and Communication Studies" are both highly research and practice oriented.
 First of all, students receive in-depth training in methods and are actively involved in ongoing research projects.
 In addition to research orientation, imwk attaches great importance to employability.
 In cooperation with media practitioners, students are prepared for activities in the fields of media production, media research, public relations, journalism and advertising.
 In cooperation with media partners, the aim is to facilitate a modern, attractive and future-oriented scientific education that not only reacts to labour market needs, but also works proactively by accompanying current media change processes and, thus, introducing new impulses into professional practice.

 How does the Department conduct its research?

 To enable to implement advanced empirical projects, the imwk has its own research resources.
 These include:

 • Measuring devices for psychophysiology, in order to collect cognitive and emotional processes in media reception in real time;